Normalizing LiDAR Point Clouds with PDAL: Precision Workflows for Forest Canopy and Terrain Extraction

 Ground Classification & Parameter Tuning

-Once ground points are classified (Class 2), filters.height computes HAGL by interpolating a continuous surface from ground returns and subtracting it from all point elevations.
-The spatial constraint here is grid resolution versus point density.
-In low-density acquisitions (<2 pts/m²), IDW interpolation may produce bullseye artifacts around isolated ground points.
-Mitigate this by:
+Once ground points carry Classification = 2, filters.hag_nn or filters.hag_delaunay computes HAGL by interpolating a continuous surface from those returns and subtracting it from each point’s absolute Z. The spatial constraint is ground point density.
+In low-density acquisitions (<2 pts/m²), nearest-neighbour interpolation may produce bullseye artifacts around isolated ground points.
+Mitigate by:

-1. Increasing Spacing in filters.csf to 1.5–2.0m to force broader ground point aggregation.
+1. Increasing resolution in filters.csf to 1.5–2.0 m to force broader ground-point aggregation.

-For workflows requiring explicit DTM export alongside normalized clouds, chain filters.grid before writers.gdal:
+For workflows requiring an explicit DTM GeoTIFF alongside the normalized cloud, chain writers.gdal after classification:

 {